Linux Server

 • You must add the machine to the Veeam Backup & Replication console as a managed server.

-• If Veeam Data Mover is non-persistent, Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility in Linux repositories.
+• If Veeam Data Mover Service is non-persistent, Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility in Linux repositories.
 Make sure that the SSH daemon is properly configured and SCP utility is available on the Linux host.

 • If you want to use Fast Clone in the Linux backup repository, the machine must also meet requirements listed in section Fast Clone.